 - Repeat this process with each nail on each paw.
 Your cat may need some breaks, or you might need to trim just a nail or two during each session.

-Don’t forget to watch your cat’s reactions during the trim.
+- Do watch your cat’s reactions during the trim.
 He may need to take a break, and giving him a break can make it easier for him to cooperate.